tylernguyen/x1c6-hackintosh/README.md

 - Upgraded various kexts.

 > ## SUMMARY:

+**`In short, x1c6-hackintosh is very stable and is currently my daily driver.
+I fully recommend this project to anyone looking for a MacBook alternative.`**

 | Fully functional                                                                                                                          | Non-functional                                                                | Semi-functional.
 Additional pulls needed and welcomed.                                                                                      |
 | ----------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------- |